 Adventure: Conondale National Park – Booloumba Falls walk

-Head to the hinterland for the day and walk to the absolutely stunning Boolouma Falls, one of the highlights of the Conondale Range Great Walk.
+For an unforgettable experience, why not head to the hinterland for the day and walk to the stunning clear Booloumba Falls - one of the highlights of the Conondale Range Great Walk?

 Suitability

-This walk is 1.5km one way and is suitable for walkers with some experience.
-Dogs are not permitted in this state government national park.
+This walk is 3 km return and is suitable for walkers with some experience.
+Dogs are not permitted in this national park.

 Highlights

 By the time you reach the Booloumba Falls carpark, you’re at 500m above sea level.
 Take a short but very beautiful downhill walk to the falls, cascading past a rock pinnacle nicknamed the breadknife for its serrated razor formation.
-It’s probably the most impressive part of the Conondale Range Great Walk complete with a great lookout, bubbling brook and sublime swimming holes along the way (albeit a little too cold to actually swim in right now).
+It’s probably the most impressive part of the Conondale Range Great Walk, complete with a great lookout, bubbling brook and sublime swimming holes along the way.

 Afterwards